Published by Jeremy. Last Updated on February 8, 2023.

 The docents do a fantastic job bringing the Mr. Brown's personality to life, and in capturing his essence you really get an appreciation for what it was like to visit this museum when it was his personal residence- good, bad, and off-the-wall.

 I'd like to share more about this one, but to be honest it would do the house a disservice for you to know all of its secrets going in.
 In fact, I'm not even sharing my favorite rooms in this post for that same exact reason.

 The Bayernhof Museum is located at 225 St. Charles Place in O'Hara Township, just north of 28.
-Tours are by appointment only and typically require 2-4 weeks advance registration for weekend tours.
+Tours are by appointment only by telephone (412-782-4231) and they typically require 2-4 weeks advance registration for weekend tours.
 The minimum age for visitors is 12 years old.